Sarah Louise Delany

-Sarah Louise "Sadie" Delany (September 19, 1889 – January 25, 1999) was an American educator and civil rights pioneer who was the subject, along with her younger sister, Elizabeth "Bessie" Delany, of the New York Times bestselling oral history biography, Having Our Say: The Delany Sisters' First 100 Years, by journalist Amy Hill Hearth.
-Sadie was the first African American permitted to teach domestic science at the high-school level in the New York public schools.
+Sarah Louise "Sadie" Delany (September 19, 1889 – January 25, 1999) was an American educator and civil rights pioneer.
+She was the subject, along with her younger sister Bessie, of the oral history biography, Having Our Say: The Delany Sisters' First 100 Years (1993), by journalist Amy Hill Hearth.
+Sadie was the first African American to teach domestic science at the high-school level in the New York public schools.
 With the publication of the book about the sisters, she became famous at the age of 103.

 Biography

-Delany was the second-eldest of ten children born to the Rev. Henry Beard Delany (1858–1928), the first black person elected Bishop of the Episcopal Church in the United States, and Nanny Logan Delany (1861–1956), an educator.
+Sarah Louise Delany was born on September 19, 1889, in Lynch's Station, Virginia.
+She was the second eldest of ten children born to the Rev. Henry Beard Delany (1858–1928), the first black person elected Bishop of the Episcopal Church in the United States, and Nanny Logan Delany (1861–1956), an educator.
 Rev. Delany was born into slavery in St. Mary's, Georgia.
 Nanny Logan Delany was born in a community then known as Yak, Virginia, seven miles from Danville.

-Sadie Delany was born in what was then known as Lynch Station, Virginia, at the home of her mother's sister, Eliza Logan.
-She was raised on the campus of St. Augustine's School (now University) in Raleigh, North Carolina, where her father was the Vice-Principal and her mother a teacher and administrator.
+Sadie Delany was born at the Lynch Station home of her mother's sister, Eliza Logan.
+She was raised on the campus of St. Augustine's School (now University) in Raleigh, North Carolina, where her father was the vice principal and her mother a teacher and administrator.
 Delany was a 1910 graduate of the school.
-In 1916, she moved to New York City, where she attended Pratt Institute in Brooklyn, then transferred to Columbia University where she earned a bachelor's degree in education in 1920 and a master's of education in 1925.
+In 1916, she moved to New York City, where she attended Pratt Institute in Brooklyn, then transferred to Columbia University, earning a bachelor's degree in education in 1920 and a master's of education in 1925.
 She was a New York City schoolteacher until her retirement in 1960.
-She was the first black person permitted to teach domestic science on the high school level in New York City.
+She was the first black person permitted to teach domestic science on the high-school level in New York City.

 Delany died at the age of 109 in Mount Vernon, New York, where she resided in the final decades of her life.
 She is interred at Mount Hope Cemetery in Raleigh, North Carolina.